rileyatodd/personalSite/articles/advertising-and-morals.md

 - If I fundamentally recuse myself from the working world with early retirement than I have forsaken any hope of solidarity with the people I claim to want to help
 - Early retirement can still be a great thing.
 Less financial obligations does mean that I can focus more on helping people.
 However, I should not compromise my morals to do so, and I should not use some vague notion of future ability to do good to justify doing wrong right here and now.
 - I'm quitting the industry immediately
--

 ## Postmortem (or how to avoid making the same mistake again)
--
+- Don't take a job that doesn't align with your morals.
+Even if the benefits and pay are great it will eventually make you miserable.

 ## Other reasons I'm leaving
 - The company does not value security to the extent that it should
-  - Our data is so-called "anonymized", but there's nothing stopping someone from de-anonymizing it by matching it against a data set that is not anonymous
-    - datasets that very much exist, and are attainable by hackers, especially state-sponsored hackers
+  - Our data is so-called "anonymized", but that doesn't ring true to me.
+What's stopping someone from de-anonymizing it by matching it against another data set?
+Non-anonymous data sets do exist and are attainable by hackers, states, state-sponsored hackers and employees of Facebook, Amazon, or Google
 - The company lies to both the public and its clients
-- The company's CEO pushes PR campaigns for wastes of money like marcel that have no use other than generating buzz around an incoming CEO
+- The company's CEO pushes wastes of money like marcel that have no use and are really just a sad attempt to generating buzz using buzz word of the year: AI.
-- The company's response to the market power of Google and Facebook has been to attempt to gather market power of its own by buying rolling up the rest of the advertising industry
+- The company's response to the market power of Google and Facebook has been to attempt to gather market power of its own by buying companies and attempting a rollup of the rest of the advertising industry
 - Product decisions are based on what will win a pitch rather than what will make a good product

-## *Potential prompt for another article*
-- Are network effects inherently evil?
-What's the difference between a network effect and an anticompetitive monopoly.
-How do venture funded firms seek to leverage the prior into the latter.
-- What to do about it?
-Can simple regulations like forced interoperability save us from the common scenario where a single entity controls an entire network and all the market power that comes with it?
-  - simple regulations
-    - no loopholes or edge cases
-    - low potential for court battles over the meaning or enforcement policy
+- The hierarchy is way, way too deep.
+I never once have understood where my position in any org chart and usually didn't bother looking at org charts because they were always outdated due to constant re-orgs that shuffled internal organizations and sometimes seemed like just an excuse to slap a new brand name on an existing division and have a press release.
+- I still have no idea who my users really are.